What is YoY?

 How to Calculate YoY Growth?

-The objective of performing a year over year growth analysis (YoY) is to compare recent financial performance to that of historical periods.
+The objective of performing a year over year growth analysis (YoY) is to compare recent financial performance to historical periods.

-The question being answered is, “Has our business been growing at a faster pace than the previous year, or has our growth been slowing down in recent years?”
+The question answered by performing a YoY growth analysis is, “Has the business been growing at a faster pace than the previous year, or has growth been slowing down in recent years?”

 The formula used to calculate the year over year (YoY) growth rate is as follows.